swetoast/RAID-Status-Endpoint/README.md

 ## Home Assistant Integration

-You can use the Home Assistant REST sensor to get the RAID status.
+This application can be integrated with Home Assistant using the REST sensor.
 Here's an example configuration:

 ```yaml
 sensor: